 Choice doesn’t always need to mean “whatever you want!”
 Avoid decision paralysis by providing students with a menu of options to choose from.
 This is also a great way to make sure that student work is purposeful and appropriate if students are making their own learning decisions for the first time.
 As your students develop agency, they may not need a menu of option to help them direct their own learning.

-On PenPal Schools, students are given a menu of options at the beginning of each project to help them choose what product or deliverable they’ll create.
+On PenPal Schools, project options for students make it easy to choose what product or deliverable they’ll create.
 Teachers can always give students the option to create their own project, or limit students to one or two options from the menu.

-Menu of options from the PenPal Schools Race in America project
+Menu of project options for students from the PenPal Schools Race in America

 Student choice is purposeful and defined